Riddhima7/AWS-Project./README.md

-# AWS-Project.
+# aws-ci-cd
-Creating a continuous integration pipeline using AWS.
+creating a continuous integration pipeline using AWS